 Imagine your Mustang as the subject sitting in front of a beautiful background such as a nature overlook, sunset or by a waterfront.
 What about focusing on a new modification or part on your car that you’d like to showcase to your social media followers?
 Regardless of the setting or subject, it can be very difficult to recreate what your eyes are seeing through the lens of a camera.

 Keep in mind that there are plenty of other guides out there that go into grave detail in the realm of automotive photography when it comes to taking the perfect photo.
 This article is not one of them.
-With this guide, however, you’ll be able to gather few tips and tricks on how to effectively create a decent photo with your camera.
+With this guide, however, you’ll be able to gather few tips and tricks on how to effectively shoot a decent photo of your Mustang.

-That’s the other thing -- you don’t necessarily need a high-dollar DSLR camera to produce great images.
+That’s the other thing -- you don’t necessarily need a high-dollar DSLR camera to produce great Mustang photos.
 With the increasing capabilities of built-in cameras in today’s cell phones, photography is becoming a new hobby for a lot of Mustang enthusiasts.
 Granted, even though a DSLR is ideal, today’s phones have upwards of 16 megapixels right out of the box and counting - not too shabby for something you may only be posting on Instagram or Facebook!

 Type Of Camera